galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 ## Import the data

-> ### {% icon hands_on %} Hands-on: Import the data
+> <hands-on-title>Import the data</hands-on-title>
 > 1. Create a new history for this tutorial and give it a proper name
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >    {% snippet faqs/galaxy/histories_rename.md %}
 >
 > 2. Import from [Zenodo](https://zenodo.org/record/7055935) or a data library (ask your instructor):
+>
 >    - 2 FASTQ files with illumina reads: these files have a R1 or R2 in the name
 >    - 1 FASTQ file with nanopore reads: this file has nano in the name
 >    - 1 FASTQ file for the genome Arabidopsis
 >
 >    ```
 >    https://zenodo.org/record/7055935/files/Eucalyptus_subsample_ten_pc_SRR7153045_R1.fastq.gz